This tutorial lesson demonstrates how to create a component input

 property in the HousingLocation

-component which will enable you to customize the data displayed in the component.
+component that enables you to customize the data displayed in the component.

 Learn more in the Accepting data with input properties and Custom events with outputs guides.